-Yes No Х
+Yes No х

-C16 Notification to applicants of admission decision sent (fill in one only) On a rolling basis beginning By (date): Other: C17 Reply policy for admitted applicants (fill in one only) Must reply by (date): No set date Must reply by May 1st or within Other: 1-May weeks if notified d thereafter Deadline for housing deposit (MMD 1-May Amount of housing deposit: 200 Refundable if student does not enroll?
-X Yes, in full Yes, in part No C18 Deferred admission Vaa No Does your institution allow students to postpone enrollment after admission?
-Yes X No If yes, maximum period of postponeme 1 year C19 Early admission of high school students Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation?
-Yes X No C20 Common Application: Question removed from CDS.
-(Initiated during 2 006-2007 cycle) C21-C22: Early Decision and Early Action Plans C21 Early Decision Yes No Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment? .00 X If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date For the Fall 2020 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: C22 Early action Voc No Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?
-Yes X If "yes," please complete the following: Early action closing date Early action notification date Yes No s your early action plan a "restrictive" plan under which you limit students from applying to other early plans?
+C16 Notification to applicants of admission decision sent (fill in one only)

+On a rolling basis beginning 15-Sep By (date): Other: C17 Reply policy for admitted application ats (fill in one only) Must reply by (date): No set date 1-May Must reply by May 1st or within Other: 2 w eeks if notified th ereafter Deadline for housing deposit (MMD Amount of housing deposit: 1-May \$200 Refundable if student does not enro ?
+Yes, in full Yes, in part No C18 Deferred admission Yes No Does your institution allow students admission? to postpone enrollm nent after X If yes, maximum period of postpone ment: 1 year C19 Early admission of high school st udents NI- Does your institution allow high scho Yes No first-time, first-year students one year graduation? ar or more before hi gh school Х C20 Common Application: Question re moved from CDS.
+(I Initiated during 20 006-2007 cycle) C21-C22: Early Decision and I Early Action P lans C21 Early Decision Does your institution offer an early of lecision plan (an ad mission plan Yes No that permits students to apply and b well in advance of the regular notific to commit to attending if accepted) to for fall enrollment? ation date and that asks students x If "yes," please complete the followin First or only early decision plan clos L I Į First or only early decision plan noti Other early decision plan closing da fication date - Other early decision plan notification ł For the Fall 2022 entering class: Number of early decision application Number of applicants admitted under er early decision pla n Please provide significant details at out your early decis sion pian: ດວວ Early action 022 - Yes No Do you have a nonbinding early act notified of an admission decision we notification date but do not have to Il in advance of the regular х If "yes," please complete the followin Early action closing date Early action notification date ng: Early action closing date ng: Yes No